Colorado

 • Minimum Recyclable List (MRL) – The list of covered materials that must be collected statewide in a manner that is as convenient as the collection of solid waste.

-• Additional Materials List (AML) – Covered materials not on the minimum recyclables list that may be collected in different geographic areas through curbside services, drop-off centers, or other means.
+• Additional Materials List (AML) – Covered materials not on the minimum recyclables list that may be collected in different geographic areas through curbside services, drop-off centers or other means.

 • Colorado’s EPR program is projected to expand access to convenient recycling services for to up to 700,000 households and nearly double the recycling rate of paper and packaging in the state.
 The plan is also expected to reduce greenhouse gas emissions by an estimated 1.3 million metric tons of carbon dioxide - equivalent to 278,000 cars’ worth – annually by 2035.

 • There is no requirement for governments, tribes or service providers to participate in the EPR program.
 Eligible service providers that choose to participate in the program will be reimbursed for 100% of the eligible net service costs of provided recycling services as required by the Act.
 Colorado’s waste service providers and communities that elect to participate in the program will no longer charge consumers for recycling services that are being provided on behalf of CAA, as required by the state law.
+Learn more about the reimbursement process.

 State Rulemaking Updates